f4pga/f4pga-arch-defs/docs/source/prjxray/vtr-rrgraph.rst

 by a _BEG suffix and the terminus by an _END suffix.
 Hence, PIPs connect the _END end to the _BEG end.
 In Symbiflow, the _BEG suffix is kept when defining all wire types.

 VPR offers the INC_DIR and DEC_DIR values of the direction attribute of the `nodes <https://docs.verilogtorouting.org/en/latest/vpr/file_formats/#nodes>`_ of the routing graph for describing unidirectional wires.
-For instance a CHANX node with INC_DIR would correspond to an EE wire.
+For instance, a CHANX node with INC_DIR would correspond to an EE wire.
 However, it also offers the BI_DIR value which designates that a wire can be traversed in both directions.
 Symbiflow represents all channel wires as BI_DIR.
 Note that 1) the multiplexer driving the wire is represented in the VPR routing graph as a collection of edges incident to a common node representing the wire itself, which has no orientation on its own and 2) edges in a graph can be oriented, not nodes.
 Hence, this way of modeling is perfectly valid, even if INC_DIR may be a more common way of representing